tanaos/cognitor/README.md

 from cognitor import Cognitor

 with Cognitor("http://localhost:7530", api_key="your-api-key") as client:
-    # Check if the search platform is ready to accept requests
+    # Check if the search engine is ready to accept requests
     print(client.health_ready())  # "ready" or "loading"

     # Search by text query